donno/ardfmap/README.md

 ## Getting started ##

+# Install Flask (pip install flask).
-Start the server by double clicking the server.py (or python server.py in a terminal.
+# Start the server by double clicking the server.py (or python server.py in a
+  terminal.

-Visit http://localhost:8083 in your web browser.
+# Visit http://localhost:8083 in your web browser.

 ## Architecture ##

 ### Server ###

+The server component is now dependant on the "Flask" Python library which is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.
-The server componintent is currently pure Python using only Python standard libaries, and hosts a HTTP server.
-IN addition to hosting the web client it provides access to the database via a REST-style API.
+In addition to hosting the web client it provides access to the database via a REST-style API.

 At the moment it stores the data in a SQLite database to avoid the need of installing database server like Postgres.